pubkey/rxdb/docs-src/docs/migration-storage.md

      * new database has a different name.
      */
     oldDatabaseName: 'myOldDatabaseName',
-    oldStorage: getRxStorageLoki(), // RxStorage of the old database
+    oldStorage: getRxStorageIndexedDB(), // RxStorage of the old database
     batchSize: 500, // batch size
     parallel: false, // <- true if it should migrate all collections in parallel.
 False (default) if should migrate in serial
     afterMigrateBatch: (input: AfterMigrateBatchHandlerInput) => {